damanic/mjm-clinic/readme.txt

 Without any attributes the form will show drop downs for location and services, and detects the most relevent form state for the page.

+`[mjm-clinic-location-map]`
+Outputs a google map for a given location.
+Optional attributes = ['location', 'id', 'height', 'width']
+- 'location' can be a clinic location id or slug.
+- 'id' can be set to a unique value if you ever find conflicts with other maps on the same page.
+- 'height' for map display, eg. 200px or 50%
+- 'width' for map display, eg. 200px or 50%

 = Helper Functions =
 There are a number of helper functions that can be used in your theme, which are found in `inc/func.php`.